Are you missing your targets with your shots lately? Or are you new to the world of shooting or hunting?

 At this point, probably, you’re already planning to buy a 1×4 rifle scope with its turrets.
 So, you wonder what you should look for in rifle scope turrets.

-- Test the quality of rotational adjustments of the turret.
-Two things you should note are its audibility and positivity.
+Test the quality of rotational adjustments of the turret.
+Two things I always look for its audibility and positivity.

 For more information, you can also check out this video: